feirik/PyModbusDevices/VoltageRegulatorHMI/README.md

 ## Dependencies

 - `matplotlib`: This library facilitates the creation of the graphical components and visualization for the interface.
+- `Pillow`: Used for opening an image as an HMI background of the schematic overview

 Install with:
 ```shell